 Medical beauty procedures

 Beauty procedures often use complex machinery and techniques and there is currently nothing in place in Hong Kong to regulate who is able to use them.
-There is a recent trend of entrepreneurial beauty clinics recruiting new medical degree graduates to use these machines.
+There is a recent trend of beauty clinics recruiting new medical degree graduates to use these machines.
 Just because someone is a medical physician, does not mean they necessarily understand the risks.
 It’s advisable to visit a dermatologist or plastic surgeon when considering medical beauty procedures.

 The scope of beauty procedures in Hong Kong

 The area is a bit grey when it comes to medical beauty procedures, defined as “procedures involving skin puncture, external application of energy, mechanical/chemical exfoliation of the skin and others (such as colon hydrotherapy and hyperbaric oxygen therapy) that may pose safety concerns”.